open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 ## Overview

 Metric instruments are the entry point for application and framework developers to instrument their code using counters, gauges, and measures.
-Metrics are created by calling methods on a `Meter` which is in turn created by a global `MeterProvider`.
+Metrics are created by calling methods on a `Meter` which is in turn created by a `MeterProvider`.

+### Obtaining a MeterProvider

+A MeterProvider instance can be obtained by initializing and configuring an OpenTracing SDK.
+The application or library chooses whether it will use a global instance of the MeterProvider interface, or whether it will use dependency injection to allow the caller or `main()` function to configure the provider.
+The same pattern is used for other aspects of the OpenTelemetry API, for configuring the Tracing SDK and Propagators.

+Use of a global instance may be seen as an anti-pattern in many situations, but it most cases it is the correct pattern for telemetry data, in order to combine telemetry data from inter-dependent libraries _without use of dependency injection_.
+OpenTelemetry language APIs SHOULD offer a global instance for this reason.
+Languges that offer a global instance MUST ensure that `Meter` instances allocated through the global `MeterProvider` and instruments allocated through those `Meter` instances have their initialization deferred until the global SDK is initialized.

 ### Obtaining a Meter